DreamWorks Animation: Paramount distribution (2006–2012)

 In 2008, DWA extended its production pipeline into Bangalore, India, where they established a special unit within Technicolor, named DreamWorks Dedicated Unit.
 The unit is owned by Technicolor, but DreamWorks hires and trains the animators, who then contribute to DreamWorks projects.
 DDU at first worked only on television specials, such as Merry Madagascar (2009), Scared Shrekless (2010), and direct-to-video projects.
 Eventually they started contributing to DreamWorks' feature films as well, beginning with animating part of Puss in Boots (2011).
 In 2009, the company moved its shares to the NASDAQ as a move designed to save costs.

-In January 2009, Spielberg and DreamWorks Animation entered a licensing agreement to allow its former parent, DreamWorks SKG to use the DreamWorks trademarks, logo and name, following the live action studio's separation from Paramount.
+In January 2009, Spielberg and DreamWorks Animation entered a licensing agreement to allow its former parent, DreamWorks Pictures to use the DreamWorks trademarks, logo and name, following the live action studio's separation from Paramount.

 Since 2009, the studio has been regularly listed in Fortune Magazine's "100 Best Companies to Work For".
 As the only entertainment company on the list, they ranked 47th in 2009, 6th in 2010, 10th in 2011, 14th in 2012, and 12th in 2013.

 Beginning in 2010, the studio had planned to release five feature films over the course of every two years, but the next year the studio revisited their plans, "but beyond 2012, Katzenberg said the studio will play it by year, even if that means abandoning his proclamation that DWA would try to release three pictures in a single year, every other year."
 In 2010, with the releases of How to Train Your Dragon, Shrek Forever After, and Megamind, DWA became the first animation studio that released three feature-length CG-animated films in a year.
 The same year, the company purchased the film rights to the Trolls franchise.